iota-community/Community-Governance/README.md

 https://github.com/iota-community/Community-Governance/tree/main/meetings

-A Large number of community members have taken part in those discussions and calls, and we have successfully made some decisions on how the first vote should be approached.
+Many community members have taken part in those discussions and calls, and we have successfully made some decisions on how the first vote should be approached.

 <!-- THIS IS THE CURRENT STATE OF THE PROJECT COMMUNITY VOTE ON THE UNCLAIMED TREASURY TOKENS -->